reframejs/reframe/helpers/wildcard-api/readme.md

 ## Tailored Approach

-For a web app,
-such as our example above,
-where the browser is the only client, a generic API is an unecessary indirection.

-Let's imagine we want to implement a new feature for our todo example app:
+To see why a tailored API makes sense, let's imagine we want to implement a new feature for our todo example app:
-We want to implement a new page that shows all the todos that the user has shared with someone.
+We want a page that shows all the todos that the user has shared with someone.

-Such data requirements, like getting the list of shared todos, are very difficult to fulfil from a RESTful/GraphQL API.
+Such data requirements (like getting the list of shared todos) are very difficult to fulfil with a RESTful/GraphQL API.
-(You'd either need to overfetch a lot of data (which sometimes can be prohibitive) or extend the RESTful/GraphQL API in a clunky and unnatural way.)
+(You'd either need to overfetch a lot of data (which can be prohibitive) or extend the RESTful/GraphQL API in a clunky and unnatural way.)

 But with a tailored API, it's easy:
 We simply create a new endpoint that runs a SQL query that gets the list of shared todos.
-(By filtering and joining the tables `Todo` and `SharedWith`.)
+(By joining the tables `Todo` and `SharedWith`.)
 We can "directly" run SQL queries and we don't have to go over the indirection of a generic API.

-One way to think about Wildcard is that it exposes the whole power of SQL to the client in a secure way.

 A frontend developer can use any arbitrary SQL query to retrieve whatever the frontend needs.
 SQL is much (much!) more powerful than any RESTful or GraphQL API.
 Behind the curtain a RESTful/GraphQL will perform SQL queries anyways.
 Going over a generic API is simply an indirection and a net loss in power.
 Whereas with Wildcard we preserve the full power of SQL.

+One way to think about Wildcard is that it exposes the whole power of your backend to the client in a secure way.
+The server has vastly more capabilities as its disposal than the browser:
+It can do SQL queries, NoSQL queries, use an embedded key value store, etc.

 Wildcard is also effecient:
 A tailored endpoint can return exactly and only the data the client needs.